Online Chemistry Courses Offered by Top Colleges and Universities

 Students planning to earn a degree may find that some chemistry classes taken online can help them meet the general education requirements for many majors.
 The classes can be taken at the convenience of the student, who may have a full-time job or personal commitments.
 Many online classes offer a similar educational experience to traditional classes completed on campus.
 Students of these online programs may be required to attend labs and workshops on campus.

 Oregon State University

 Oregon State University (OSU) offers three online chemistry courses that can satisfy prerequisites for many majors.
 In some classes, students are not required to take lab classes on the OSU campus.
 OSU charges the same tuition and fees for its online chemistry courses for both in-state and out-of-state students.
 Credits earned in the course are transferable.

-The second, more advanced, chemistry course at OSU is geared toward students pursuing a degree in pharmacy or chemical, environmental or biological engineering.
+- Higher-Level General Chemistry:This online course is geared toward students pursuing a degree in pharmacy or chemical, environmental or biological engineering.
 The class is offered in a hybrid format, with optional lab clinics completed on campus.

-The third course, organic chemistry, is designed for pre-professional students in the fields of optometry, dentistry, medicine and other health fields.
-The program focuses on the studies of bases and acids, cycloalkanes and alkanes, stereochemistry, alkyl halides and alkynes.
+- Organic Chemistry:Designed for pre-professional students in the fields of optometry, dentistry, medicine and other health fields, this course focuses on the studies of bases and acids, cycloalkanes and alkanes, stereochemistry, alkyl halides and alkynes.
 Also studied are alcohols, ethers, ketones, carbohydrates, carboxylic acids and spectroscopy.

 University of Wisconsin

 The University of Wisconsin offers several online certificate and undergraduate degree programs.
 Online courses include those in anthropology, economics, algebra, psychology, women's studies, history and sociology.